 Coverdell ESA Basics

-What it is: An investment account that is opened with a brokerage or mutual fund company, owned by either the parents or the student.
+How to open: The Coverdell ESA is opened with a brokerage or mutual fund company and its assets are owned by either the parents or the student.

 Investment choices: Whatever is offered by the company with which you’ve opened the account.